Children in Nature

 CCCN works with city leaders to confront pressing child development issues related to increasingly indoor lifestyles.
 These include higher rates of emotional and physical health challenges."

 Our Baltimore CCCN Implementation Plan focuses on confronting the marked disparities in access to nature that run along economic and racial lines.
 For the greatest impact, it is crucial that city leaders hold equitable access to nature for all their residents as the first and foremost tenet of their efforts.
-The first step has been an inter-city agency task force to create a Baltimore focused Children's Outdoor Bill of Rights that will be launched in May 2019.
+The first step has been an inter-city agency task force to create a Baltimore focused Children's Outdoor Bill of Rights that was launched in May 2019.

 To join this effort and move our Baltimore Implementation Plan strategies forward, please contact Mary Hardcastle at [email protected].

 The Greater Baltimore Children and Nature Collaborative (GBCAN) is an initiative of Baltimore City Recreation and Parks.
 GBCAN encourages partnerships and provides information to foster caring relationships with nature.
 Recognizing that nature connections are important for everyone (children and adults), members of this collaborative believe the health and well being of children need special guidance and attention.

 Baltimore City Recreation and Parks, Baltimore City Office of Sustainability, Baltimore Green Maps, Blue Water Baltimore, Chesapeake Center for Youth Development, Friends of Gwynns Falls/Leakin Park, Friends of Herring Run Parks, Greater Baltimore Wilderness Coalition, MD Chapter American Academy of Pediatrics, Natural History Society of Maryland, Nature Art in the Park, Parks & People Foundation, Y of Central MD.